operator-framework/operator-sdk/doc/helm/dev/developer_guide.md

 **kind**:  The kind of the Custom Resource that you will be watching.

 **chart**:  This is the path to the Helm chart that you have added to the container.
-For example if your Helm charts directory is at `/opt/helm/helm-charts/` and your Helm chart is named `busybox`, this value will be `/opt/helm/helm-charts/busybox`.
+For example, if your Helm charts directory is at `/opt/helm/helm-charts/` and your Helm chart is named `busybox`, this value will be `/opt/helm/helm-charts/busybox`.